By Susan Houston Klaus

 Ansah, whom the family considers a brother to the Marsh siblings and who called Frank and Shirley “Mum and Dad,” said he remembered “having discussions during dinner and learning more about the cultural styles from different students and what shaped their perspective on life.”

-To honor the Marshes, Ansah established the Frank and Shirley Marsh Scholarship Fund in 2000 to benefit international students.
+To honor the Marshes, Ansah established the Frank and Shirley Marsh Scholarship Fund in 2000.
 Sherry Marsh Tupper has established a planned gift to support the fund through a charitable gift annuity.

 The Marsh children know their parents’ legacy continues through this fund.